kubernetes-sigs/cluster-api-provider-ibmcloud/docs/proposal/20250207-additional-listener.md

-# Adding additional listeners to nodes based on the selector
+# Support configuring additional listeners to specific machines

 [Github Issue](https://github.com/kubernetes-sigs/cluster-api-provider-ibmcloud/issues/1678)
 ## Motivation
-Currently, when a listener pool is configured for a specific port (e.g., port 22), all machines are added to the pool.
-This creates a challenge when debugging OpenShift cluster deployments, as access to the bootstrap node is necessary for retrieving log files and other diagnostic data.
-Since all machines are included in the pool, SSH access to the bootstrap node becomes impossible.
-To address this, there should be a mechanism to assign listeners to specific machines using label selector matching.
+At present, when setting up LoadBalancer's supplementary listeners, every machine within the cluster is automatically incorporated into the listener pool.
+This situation poses a challenge when attempting to activate specific ports on individual machines for debugging purposes.
+To overcome this limitation, it is advisable to introduce a feature that enables the assignment of listeners to particular machines.

 ## Goal
-This proposal aims at providing the ability to configure additional listeners to specific machines based on label selectors.
+This proposal aims to enable the configuration of additional listeners for specific machines based on label selectors.

 ## Proposal